debugchannel/debugchannel-php-client/README.md

 dc_code(...)
 ```

-Behind the scenes the `dc_` functions create a new DebugChannel object on first invocation and then reuse it.
+Behind the scenes the `dc_*` functions create a new DebugChannel object on first invocation and then reuse it.
 The constructor arguments for this global object can be set by either configuration file or by calling a function `dc_setup()`.

 DebugChannel.php is compliant with PSR-0 autoloaders.
 The global functions can't / don't use a autoloader so you'll need to manually include the file 'debugchannel/DebugChannel.php' in a bootstrap-esque file somewhere.

 dc_setup()
 -----------------

 Call dc_setup() the same way you might call the constructor for the class DebugChannel.
-Subsequent calls to any `dc_` function will use a DebugChannel instance configured this way.
+Subsequent calls to any `dc_*` functions will use a DebugChannel instance configured this way.

 eg,
 ```